 Once the consumer has a compatible motherboard, there are also restrictions upon what graphics cards can be used together.
 Originally, NVIDIA required that two identical cards from the same manufacturer, model type and BIOS were needed to function in SLI.
 They have eased these requirements since then but the same graphics chip model is still required.
 As for ATI, a special CrossFire master graphics board is required to connect to a second card.
 This card typically costs more than a non-master board.
 This card can be used with almost any previous generate ATI graphics board, but performance improvements will vary depending upon the second or slave board.

 The other benefit is for people who want to upgrade at a later point and time without having to completely replace their graphics card.
 By purchasing a graphics card and motherboard that are capable of running multiple cards, the user has the option of adding in a second graphics card at a later point and time to boost performance without having to completely remove his existing graphics card.
+The only problem with this is that graphics card cycles are roughly every eighteen months which means that a compatible card may be difficult to find if not intended to purchase within two years.

 Finally, the actual performance benefits of having the multiple graphics cards can vary greatly depending upon the other components in the computer system.
 Even with two of the highest level graphics cards, a low end processor can throttle the amount of data the system can provide to the graphics cards.
 As a result, dual graphics cards is typically recommended only in higher end systems.